 - Accredited as Special Purpose European Qualifications Framework level 6 awards by St Patrick’s College, Maynooth, Ireland

-The programme is informed by the normative disciplines of Roman Catholic Theology and is a means to study the Carmelite tradition at a formal academic level and to achieve a proficient level of competence in Carmelite history, spirituality and Saints.
+The course is informed by the normative disciplines of Roman Catholic Theology and is a means to study the Carmelite tradition at a formal academic level and to achieve a proficient level of competence in Carmelite History, Spirituality and Saints.

-The programme is designed for those who want to continue working while studying, or for someone who may not have easy access to one of the traditional education providers, or who may not have the time to commute to and from lectures daily.
-We also welcome students who want to study the programme full-time, which allows students to complete the programme in a much shorter time-frame.
+The course is designed for those who want to continue working while studying, or for someone who may not have easy access to one of the traditional education providers, or who may not have the time to commute to and from lectures daily.
+We also welcome students who want to study the course full-time, which allows students to complete the course in a much shorter time-frame.

-On successful completion of the Certificate programme, the graduate should be able to:
+On successful completion of the Certificate course, the graduate should be able to: